- pygmt.dimfilter(grid, *, distance=None, filter=None, outgrid=None, spacing=None, sectors=None, region=None, verbose=None, **kwargs)

 spacing, which may add an “extra space” in the input data to prevent edge effects for the output grid.
 If the filter is low-pass, then the output may be less frequently sampled than the input.

 pygmt.dimfilterwill not produce a smooth output as other spatial filters do because it returns a minimum median out of N medians of N sectors.
-The output can be rough unless the input data is noise-free.
+The output can be rough unless the input data are noise-free.
 Thus, an additional filtering (e.g., Gaussian via

 pygmt.grdfilter) of the DiM-filtered data is generally recommended.